 Last week Ben and I went to see Something Rotten at the Civic Center.
-The only thing rotten was our moods when the lights turned on at the end though.
-It was one of the longest shows we’ve seen, but one of the best, and we didn’t want it to end!
+The only thing rotten was our moods when the lights turned on at the end — it was one of the best shows we’ve seed, and we didn’t want it to end!

-The story is set in 16th century England – SWOON.
-(Well, minus the part about ruffled collars and you know, the plague.)
+The story is set in 16th century England – SWOON (well, minus the part about you know, the plague).
 Two playwrights are determined to outshine William Shakespeare by inventing…musicals!
 The show was filled with songs that I’m still humming days later, and the acting was terrific.
 If you ever get the chance to see this show – definitely take it.

-After returning home Ben and I had a night cap with cheese and crackers before hitting the hay.
+After returning home Ben and I had a night cap of cheese and crackers before hitting the hay.
 I sliced up a hunk of smoked bourbon gouda I’d bought a few days earlier but, despite having high hopes for it, the flavor was anything but good-a.
-(Where’s my drum set?)
-Maybe some things are better left separate but that certainly doesn’t apply to the combo I’m sharing today – Caesar Spinach and Artichoke Dip, aka your new go-to dip recipe!
+(Where’s my drum set.)
+Maybe certain flavors are better left separate but that certainly doesn’t apply to the combo I’m sharing today – Caesar Spinach and Artichoke Dip, aka your new go-to dip recipe!

-Not that there’s necessarily a season for hot dips – the season that shall not be named, spring, summer, fall: bring.it.ON. – but cheesy, hearty dips like this one feel especially appropriate to enjoy this time of year.
-Serve for a football game, holiday party, as a Thanksgiving appetizer, or simply to pair with crackers, crudite, and a glass of wine in front of a crackling fire.
+This cheesy, hearty, totally irresistable dip knows no particular serving season.
+Set out while watching a football game, during a holiday party, as a Thanksgiving appetizer, or simply to pair with crackers, crudite, and a glass of wine in front of a crackling fire.
 Find any excuse in the book to get this dang dip on the table pronto – you’re going to INHALE it.

-Start by mixing all the ingredients together in a large bowl.
-You’ll need 8oz 1/3 less fat cream cheese that’s been softened to room temperature, 10oz frozen chopped spinach that’s been thawed and squeezed dry in a kitchen towel, 14oz can artichoke hearts that’s been drained and roughly chopped, 1/4 teaspoon homemade seasoned salt, and 1/2 cup gluten-free Caesar dressing.
-I used Primal Kitchen’s Caesar Dressing and it was perfect.
+Start by adding 1/3 less fat cream cheese that’s been softened to room temperature, frozen chopped spinach that’s been thawed and squeezed dry in a kitchen towel, canned artichoke hearts that have been drained and roughly chopped, homemade seasoned salt, and gluten-free Caesar dressing (I like Primal Kitchen’s Caesar Dressing) to a large mixing bowl.

-Lastly, fold in 1 cup shredded mozzarella cheese then scoop the dip into a 2 quart baking dish and top with 1/2 cup additional shredded cheese.
+Mix to combine then fold in shredded mozzarella cheese and scoop the dip into a 2 quart baking dish.

-Cover and bake for 20 minutes at 400 degrees then uncover and bake for 7-10 additional minutes, or until the cheese is golden brown and bubbly.
+Top with more shredded cheese then cover and bake for 20 minutes at 400 degrees.
+Uncover and bake for 7-10 additional minutes, or until the cheese is golden brown and bubbly.
 Serve with gluten-free crostini (recipe below,) tortilla chips, crackers or crudite – then go. to.
 TOWN!!
-I hope you love this incredible dip – enjoy!
+I hope you love this incredible dip mashup – enjoy!

 free email bonus!